Karakuri

-Saturday, April 19th 2-4pm
+Saturday, May 17th 2-4pm

 The Hapeville Depot Museum offers a free, regular workshop for adults which combines art and history.
 Our goal is to have visitors explore history in a new way.
 Past workshops include: thinking about memory through collaging personal family photos, considering the impact of passed down traditions by learning to embroider warming tortilla cloths and learning the history and art of calligraphy.
 Through creating these experiences, we are able to make an impact and have visitors consider how history affects people today.
 The workshops are also a fun, stress free way for visitors to be creative and meet new people.